toddeTV/gltf-type-toolkit/README.md

    *.gltf.d.ts
    *.gltf.js
    ```
-3. Add the plugin to your bundler, for example with [Vite](https://vitejs.dev/):
+3. Add the plugin to your build tool, for example with [Vite](https://vitejs.dev/):

    ```ts
    // vite.config.ts